2026 Student Awards

 Support Files

-Support Files are for clarity to assist the judges.
-They are not for publication (except where noted) and do not count towards the file limitations noted above.
-These files can be added to your main entry material or uploaded to the Supporting Materials of the ENTRY MATERIALS section.
-Only one file/URL may be uploaded.
+Support Files help clarify your entry for judges.
+They are not for publication (unless noted) and do not count towards your main file limits.
+Only one (1) file or URL may be uploaded.

 REQUIRED

-~ English translations for non-English entries: Include any important text (e.g. headlines and the entry title) either as a Support File or within a multipage PDF as your Main Entry File.
+~ English translations for non-English entries; must be included either as a Support File or within a multipage PDF as your Main Entry File.

 PERMITTED

-~ Brief descriptions: Are recommended in cases where the use/intention is not obvious or to provide further clarity for the judges.
+~ Brief descriptions: Optional, recommended if the use or intention is not obvious.
 Limit to 50 words in English (10-second intro for motion).

 NOT PERMITTED

-~ Uploading the same creative: Do not submit the same creative either as a file or URL if it's already been added as the Main Entry File.
+~ Uploading the same creative: Do not submit the same creative either as a file or URL if it's been added as the Main Entry File.

 RECOMMENDED BEST PRACTICES

-Judging is online.
-Here's how to help the judges:
+Judging is fully online.
+Here's how to make your entry clear and impactful:

 How To Enter

-The entry form consists of five (5) steps.
-You will have the option to save your progress during each step of the process.
+The Entry Form consists of five (5) steps.
+You can save your progress at any point.

-Step 1: Entry Information
+Step 1: entry information

-Select the Student Awards competition, choose a sub-group, category and your entry title.
+Choose the Awards competition, sub-group, category, and add your entry title.

 Step 2: Entry Materials